brunzefb/ubuntu-20-devops-tools/README.md

 ### VirtualBox Ubuntu 20.04 LTS Setup
 Please follow the instructions in this video to set up your VM.
 The instructions are for a Windows host, but should also work for Mac/Linux.
+I suggest watching this even if you know what you are doing.
 [Instructions to install Ubuntu on Oracle Virtual Box](https://www.youtube.com/watch?v=x5MhydijWmc)

 ### Additional information needed for the Virtual Box setup